-So it is my great hope that as we forge ahead together with the loving and yet unknown plans God has for us, that we commit to living lives of heroic virtue and habitually turn to these Principles to guide us each and every day; as individuals, in our relationships as a team, in shaping Flocknote, and, finally, in how we engage all those we serve through our work.
+Along with that, it is the particular mission and specific principles we cling to which most directly shape our work and keep it rooted in its true purpose.
+Thus, it is my great hope that as we forge ahead together, with the loving and yet unknown plans God has for us, we commit to living lives of heroic virtue and habitually turn to this book-its mission and principles-to guide us each and every day; as individuals, in our relationships as a team, in shaping Flocknote, and, finally, in how we engage all those we serve through our work.